Opportunity at National Institute of Standards and Technology (NIST)

 Optical Frequency Combs for Clocks, Metrology, Waveform Synthesis and Spectroscopy

 Please note: This Agency only participates in the February and August reviews.

-The high-coherence operation of mode-locked femtosecond lasers and its associated frequency comb provide unique new opportunities for a variety of precision measurements.
+The high-coherence of a mode-locked femtosecond laser and its associated frequency comb provide unique opportunities for a variety of precision measurements.
 We are conducting research on both the fundamental noise limitations and the applied development/operation of these lasers with the primary purpose of providing the “clockwork” for the next generation of optical atomic clocks.
 In this role, the femtosecond laser frequency comb allows the synthesis of arbitrary frequencies of exceeding spectral purity from the ultraviolet to the microwave spectral regions.
 This concept of frequency synthesis has recently been extended to the line-by-line control of the numerous modes of the femtosecond laser frequency comb with the goal of generating truly arbitrary optical waveforms.

-Carrier-envelope phase control; Femtosecond lasers; Frequency measurement; Mode-locked lasers; Nonlinear optics and systems; Optical clock; Optical frequency comb; Optical waveform synthesis; Parametric process;
+Carrier-envelope phase control; Femtosecond lasers; Frequency measurement; Mode-locked lasers; Nonlinear optics and systems; Optical clock; Optical frequency comb; Optical waveform synthesis; Parametric process; Microresonator frequency comb;